Vandesm14/stack/docs/src/introduction/lists.md

 ;; [] -> [4 5 *]
 ```

-## Calling Lazy Lists
+## Calling Lists

-Lists can be called which will run each expression in the list in-order (left to right).
+Lazy lists can be called which will run each expression in the list in-order (left to right).
 This allows code to be bundled in a list, and evaluated later.

 Calling a list exhibits the same behavior as the [purification](../introduction/stack.md#purification) step.